hollowverse-archive/clown/README.md

 ##### `.gitignore`, `.npmignore`, etc

-For dot-ignore files, Clown will make sure that the lines in the extension file exist in the destination file.
+For dot-ignore files, clown will make sure that the lines in the extension file exist in the destination file.

 ##### Other file types

-Currently, Clown only knows how to handle the file types above.
-For other file types, Clown will overwrite the current content with the content from the extension file.
+Currently, clown only knows how to handle the file types above.
+For other file types, clown will override the current content with the content from the extension file.

 ### Ensuring up-to-date configurations

 We might want to make sure that our project configurations don't diverge from our scaffolded and shared configurations.
-For this purpose the Clown CLI provides
+For this purpose the clown CLI provides

 ```bash
 yarn clown check